cornucopia-rs/cornucopia/README.md

 ### Connection pools
 Generated queries take a `GenericClient` as parameter, which accepts both connections from `tokio-postgres` (non-pooled) and `deadpool_postgres` (pooled).

+## Automatically generate queries
+You can make use of Rust's build script feature to automatically regenerate your cornucopia queries upon building your crate, only when your SQL has changed.
+The simplest way to achieve this is simply to call cornucopia's CLI inside your `build.rs` file.
+You can learn more about this feature in this [example](examples/auto_build/README.md).

 ## Supported types
 ### Base types
 | PostgrsQL type                               | Rust type                 |